Wimmics/solid-indexer/README.md

 That will start the CSS on port 8000.

-_Remark: the WebHook notifications are not enabled by default.
-We had to provide a custom configuration (see the `css/file-notifications-all.json` file)._
+_Remark: the ACP and WebHook notifications are not enabled by default.
+We had to provide a custom configuration (see the `css/file-acp-notifications-all.json` file)._

 ### Run the agent